maxwolf621/SpringNote/SpringBase/IoC.md

 >A principle in software engineering which transfers the control of objects or portions of a program to a **container or framework**.

 ## Example of Spring IoC

-HomeController class (Controller Class) will handle the HTTP requests for the home.html of the application.
+HomeController class (`@Controller`) will handle the HTTP requests for the home.html of the application.

-*Inject Spring beans (modalities) to this controller class through WebApplicationContext container.*
+Inject Spring beans to Controller through `WebApplicationContext` container.
 ### Configuration of Bean and Web Application

 There are 3 methods